solomondong/rtsp/README.md

 rtsp
 ====

-`rtsp` implements RTSP in Go and can be used as a RTSP client that can consume any RTSP stream.
+`rtsp` is a toy program I wrote that can consume RTSP stream.
+In order to do that, I implemented the following:

+- RTSP protocol support
+- SDP protocol support
+- RTP/RTCP protocol support
+- RTSP over TCP interleaved support

+Although a toy, you can use it as the foundation of the RTSP client in your own program.

 License
 =======